Classicking120/MdClassicComplaint/readme.md

 The **Complaint Ticket System** is designed for lifetechocms framework is a user-friendly platform for handling complaints through a ticket-based workflow.
 Complainants can submit issues and receive a unique Ticket ID.
 Administrators can view, respond, and update complaint statuses.
 Both parties can exchange messages through a chat-style interface, with full support for email notifications and ticket history tracking.

+## 🔍 Framework Used
+This project uses [Lifetech OCMS](https://github.com/lifetechOCMS/lifetechocms.git) as its framework.
 ---

 ## 👤 Complainant Features